 Check that any information you’re requesting isn’t available already

 We often get careers enquiries that are simply questions about what jobs are available, whether we offer work experience, and so on.
 As I mentioned at the start of this post, we’ve put a considerable amount of time (and money!) into building a careers section of our website specifically to help job seekers find the information they may be looking for.
-If you’re emailing us to ask us for information that can easily be found on our website your email will be promptly deleted.
+If you’re emailing us to ask us for information that can be found easily on our website your email will be promptly deleted.

 When the information you’re asking for is very readily available, your email shows that you didn’t do any research into our company before contacting us.
 If we called you in for an interview and, after you took time out of your day to travel and meet with us, it became apparent that we hadn’t so much as read your CV beforehand you’d be a little bit annoyed (and confused).
 We get the same feeling when people apply for a job at our company and haven’t given any time towards looking into us!